wasmerio/wasmer-js/packages/wasm-terminal/README.md

   // URL to the /node_modules/wasm-terminal/workers/process.worker.js .
 This is used by the shell to
   // to spawn web workers in Comlink, for features such as piping, /dev/stdin reading, and general performance enhancements. processWorkerUrl?: string;
-  // JavaScript Object for command that are run as callback functions.
-  // The key of the Javascript object property represents the name of the command, and the value is a Function
-  // That returns a promise.
-The Promise should be a string, that is then output to the shell through /dev/stdout. callbackCommands?: CallbackCommandJsonMap;
-  // JavaScript Object for additional/custom wasm files that should be availble to be run as commands.
-  // The key of the Javascript object property represents the name of the command, and the value is a URL
-  // of the Wasm file to be fetched, and ran. additionalWasmCommands?: WasmCommandJsonMap;
 }
 ```